-We assume a data stream management system (DSMS) where users register multiple continuous queries over multiple input data streams (as shown in Figure 1).
-Data streams consist of updates at remote data sources that are either continuously pushed to the DSMS or frequently pulled from the data sources.
-For example, sensor networks readings are continuously pushed to the DSMS, whereas updates to Web databases are frequently pulled using Web crawlers.

-Each update u_i is associated with a timestamp t_i .
-This timestamp is either assigned by the data source or by the DSMS.
-In the former case, the timestamp reflects the time when the update took place, whereas in the latter case, it represents the arrival time of the update at the DSMS.
+We assume a Web server where users register multiple continuous queries over multiple input data streams (as shown in Figure 1).
+Data streams consist of updates of remote data sources that are either continuously pushed to the Web server or frequently pulled by the Web server through crawlers.
+Each update $u_i$ is associated with a timestamp $t_i$ .
+This timestamp is either assigned by the data source or by the Web server.
+In the former case, the timestamp reflects the time when the update took place, whereas in the latter case, it represents the arrival time of the update at the Web server.

 In this work, we assume single-stream queries where each query is defined over a single data stream.
 However, data streams can be shared by multiple queries, in which case each query will operate on its own copy of the data stream.
 Queries can also be shared among multiple users, in which case the results will be shared among them.
-Improving the QoD in the context of multi-stream queries as well as shared queries or operators is part of our future work.
+Improving the QoD in the context of multi-stream queries as well shared queries or operators is part of our future work.

-A single-stream query plan can be conceptualized as a data flow diagram [4, 1] (Figure 1): a sequence of nodes and edges, where the nodes are operators that process data and the edges represent the flow of data from one operator to another.
-A query Q starts at a leaf node and ends at a root node (O_r).
-An edge from operator O_1 to operator O_2 means that the output of operator O_1 is an input to operator O_2 .
+A single-stream query plan can be conceptualized as a data flow diagram [3, 1] (Figure 1): a sequence of nodes and edges, where the nodes are operators that process data and the edges represent the flow of data from one operator to another.
+A query $Q$ starts at a leaf node and ends at a root node ( $O_r$ ).
+An edge from operator $O_1$ to operator $O_2$ means that the output of operator $O_1$ is an input to operator $O_2$ .
 Additionally, each operator has its own input queue where data is buffered for processing.

-As a new update arrives at a query Q , it passes through the sequence of operators of Q .
+As a new update arrives at a query $Q$ , it passes through the sequence of operators of $Q$ .
 An update is processed until it either produces an output or until it is discarded by some predicate in the query.
 An update produces an output only when it satisfies all the predicates in the query.